sf-wdi-21/notes/week-06/day-05-rails-review/dawn-rock-n-rails/readme.md

 3) See a form to create a new record on `record#new`

-4) Submit the new record form to `record#create` & be redirected back to record index.
+4) Submit the new record form to `record#create` to create a new record and then be redirected back to record index.

 ###Models